cyclus/cyclus.github.com/source/kernel/pr_review.rst

 Do I understand why this PR is being added?

-* If there is ANY part of the code you do not understand, do NOT merge it!
-* Instead, use the API to figure out what the code is doing
+* Do not merge code you do not understand; instead, use the API to figure out what the code is doing
 * Never assume the person who opened the PR knew what they were doing
 * If you still can’t figure it out - put inline comment to ask why it is done this way
 * Fixing bugs should always take precedence over adding features